 A free, family-friendly annual event for gamers of all levels

 SAAM is turning into an arcade!
 Enjoy two days of play with a free, family-friendly annual event for gamers of all levels.
-Join us on August 3-4, 2019 from 11:30AM to 7PM for games, good times, and more.
+Join us August 1–2, 2020 for games, good times, and more.

 Plan Your Visit

 The fifth annual SAAM Arcade is on August 3–4, 2019.
 This free, family-friendly event invites gamers of all levels to test out new games and replay some of the classics.
 SAAM Arcade features arcade cabinets, console games, and a selection of indie games centered around a particular theme.
 This year's theme, “breaking barriers,” showcases projects that recognize and relish the diversity of gaming audiences, allowing a wide-array of players to see themselves and their interests reflected on screen.

 At SAAM, we believe that video games are a medium that has a great capacity for expanding the way Americans tell and experience stories.
 We also believe that this potential will only be fully realized when game makers, players, characters, companies and cultures are diverse and when all participants receive equitable and respectful treatment within these communities.
 This year, SAAM Arcade strives to highlight traditionally underrepresented segments within the gaming world by celebrating diversity within this artistic medium.

 ASL (American sign language) interpreters will be available to assist guests.
 Ask at the information table in the Kogod Courtyard.

 Tanya DePass: Barriers Are Meant to be Destroyed, Not Just Broken